SNodeC/snode.c/docs/logging/phase-2-transport-attempt-lifecycle.md

-attempt success/failure without fictional disconnect, deterministic listener startup failure in `ListenerLifecyclePhase2Test`, the successful listener pair in `InetLegacyServerClientDisconnectLifecycleTest`, graceful/dual-receiver shutdown, retry/reconnect schedule and dispatch, and Codex spawn/setup/normal-exit/termination/fallback behavior.
+attempt success/failure without fictional disconnect, deterministic listener startup failure in `ListenerLifecyclePhase2Test`, the successful listener pair in `InetLegacyServerClientDisconnectLifecycleTest`, graceful/dual-receiver shutdown, and retry/reconnect schedule and dispatch.
 Narrow source-policy tests cover terminal placement that is impractical to force deterministically, including timeout/cancellation convergence, TLS-ready placement, Phase 1 vocabulary preservation, and the absence of obsolete bare